sto3014/LRPureRAW/README.md

 # LRPureRAW

+---
+_Lightroom Classic_ plug-in which add an export provider for _DxO RureRAW_.

 ## Features

-_Lightroom Classic_ plug-in which add an export provider for _DxO RureRAW_.
+---
+* Export photos and start DxO PureRAW
+* Set metadata (color, rating, flags) after export to identify the processed photos
+* Predefined filters for PureRAW specific attributes

 ## Requirements

+---
-* _DxO PureRAW_ must be installed
+* _DxO PureRAW_ 1.X

 ## Installation

+---
-* Download the zip archive for your operating system from [GitHub](https://github.com/sto3014/LRPureRAW/tree/main/target).
+1. Download the zip archive for your operating system from [GitHub](https://github.com/sto3014/LRPureRAW/archive/refs/tags/1.0.2.3.zip).
-* Extract the archive into your home directory.
+2. Extract the archive in the download folder
+3. Copy plug-in and resources into the configuration folder of Lightroom
+    1. On Windows
+       Goto ```Downloads/LRPureRAW-1.0.2.3``` and execute install.bat.
+       Install.bat copies the plug-in into:
+       ```
+       <User Home>\AppData\Roaming\Adobe\Lightroom\Modules\LRPureRAW.lrplugin
+       ```
+    2. On macOS
+       Open a terminal window, change to ```Downloads/LRPureRAW-1.0.2.3``` and execute install.sh:
+        ```
+        -> ~ cd Downloads/LRPureRAW-1.0.2.3
+        -> ./install.sh
+        ```
+        Install.sh copies the plug-in into:
+        ```
+        ~/Library/Application Support/Adobe/Lightroom/Modules/LRPureRAW.lrplugin
+        ```

-* Restart Lightroom
+4. Restart Lightroom

 The plug-in and presets are now available for your user.

 ## Update

+---
 Same as installation.
 Be aware, that the export preset will be overwritten.
 So maybe you want to make a backup and restore it after the update.
 You can find your the export preset in:
 * Windows